 Francine Barchett is an internationally recognized graduate student, researcher, and science communicator.
 As a Cornell PhD student in Natural Resources & the Environment, she probes the intersections of conservation, community wellbeing, and sustainable enterprise in Southern Africa.
 And as host of the 5-season Gatty Rewind Podcast, she interviews the world’s leading scholars and novelists who focus in, on, and around Southeast Asia.

-Francine has received two degrees from Cornell: a B.S. in International Agriculture & Rural Development (2019) and M.P.S in Global Development (2021).
-Her projects and studies have led her across the US and to over 20 countries, from index-based livestock insurance program evaluation at ILRI in Kenya to wild bird trafficking research in Bali, Indonesia.
-She received the World Food Prize Elaine Szymoniak Award for her work at ICRISAT in India, where she studied the nutritional and health outcomes of the government’s Swacch Bharat sanitation campaigns and was later recognized as a Rawlings Presidential Research Scholar.
+Francine has earned 2 degrees from Cornell: a B.S. in International Agriculture & Rural Development (2019) and M.P.S in Global Development (2021).
+Her projects, studies, and travels have led her across 25 countries, from Kenyan livestock insurance program evaluation to Malaysian Penan indigenous rights research.
+From reporting the health outcomes of India’s national sanitation campaigns, she was conferred the World Food Prize Szymoniak Award and Rawlings Presidential Research Fellowship.

 What the Cornell Humphrey Program director Peter Gregory and I have in common is we both love quotes!
 Quotes put words to our unexplainable fears, inspire us to stand up for ourselves and take risks, and open our eyes to the struggles we share...